 Rate Limiting and Throttling

-These features prevent overloading your APIs by controlling the number of requests a client can make within a specific time frame.
+Prevent overloading your APIs by setting limits on the number of requests a client can make within a specific timeframe.

 Caching